lezcano/CPProb/README.md

 The main goals of __CPProb__ are
 1. __Efficiency__:   You don't pay for what you don't use
 2. __Scalability__:  It should be easy to use in existing C++ models
-3. __Flexibility__:  The user should be able to extend it according to her needs.
+3. __Flexibility__:  You should be able to extend it according to your needs.

 A model in __CPProb__ is nothing but a C++ function that takes the observations as arguments and simulates the model via the use of `sample` and `observe` statements. __CPProb__ provides a third